Skip to main content

 African Tea (Osang)

-Traditional African tea served at local restaurants like Africana.
-Herbal tea with unique flavor profile, part of Equatoguinean beverage culture.
+A traditional herbal tea served at local restaurants like Africana.
+Its distinct flavor makes it part of the Equatoguinean drinking culture.

 teaHot